 Guided visits on request

 Guided tours adapted to the age and cursus of the pupils can be organised on request.
 They are charged 50.- per visit per class.
-Guided tours can be organised during the museum’s opening hours (Tu-Su 11.00-18.00) or possibly, on request, on Mondays or before 11.00 (except on weekends).
+Guided tours can be organised during the museum’s opening hours (Tu-Su 11.00-18.00) or possibly on request before 11.00 during the week (except Mondays).

 Visits guided by the teacher are possible during the opening hours of the museum.
 Admission is free for classes.
 We kindly request you to announce your visit at least two weeks in advance at 021 315 25 30 or firstname.lastname@example.org